Berry Law Suppresses Key Evidence, Drug Charges Dropped

 The judge sided with Attorney Wythers’ argument, citing well-established probable cause laws.
 As such, the evidence will be suppressed in full and the drug crimes charges cannot be brought to trial, as knowledge of the illicit substances should have never been gained.
 It is not known at this time if the state will still pursue the charges for resisting arrest.

 For a full article regarding this ongoing story, you can click here to visit the Journal Star’s website.
-To talk to a Nebraska criminal defense attorney about a case of your won, you can dial 402.817.6550 or use an online contact form to request a free case evaluation with Berry Law Firm.
+To talk to a Nebraska criminal defense attorney about a case of your won, you can dial 402.260.5767 or use an online contact form to request a free case evaluation with Berry Law.